 One of the main points that you should consider if you are planning to use an induction hob is some physical body conditions.
 If you are using mechanical devices for health reasons such as artificial pacemakers, hearing aids and other devices inside the body, you should never use an induction hob at home.
 The strong electromagnetic force might interfere with your body’s device which might cause malfunctions to the device itself and some complications for your health as well.
 If you have the mentioned conditions, this is not the perfect cooker hob for you.

 In electric ceramic cooker hobs, the heating mechanisms are placed under the rugged ceramic glass surface.
 The patterned areas on the surface of the glass represent the heat source size and location.
 All of them do not only have a security instrument that prevents the overheating of the ceramic glass.
 But it also has a smooth and easy to clean surface.
 Heat distribution around the bottom of cups is however not as strong as it is during gas cooking.

 Some other important points to consider when choosing the perfect cooker hob:

 - Child-safety controls.
 Your cooker hobs should some with childsafe Touch controls that can be locked.
 This will make the hob safe from children accidentally turning the hob on.

 - Removable controls.
 A good cooker hob should come with a removable control For easier and faster cleaning.

 - Ultra-rapid burners.
 An ultra-rapid burner will make your task easier should you want to bring water to boil or frying food in a wok.

-- Flame failure protectionIf the burner goes out accidentally, flame will re-light automatically or gas stops running.
+- Flame failure protection. the burner goes out accidentally, the flame will re-light automatically or gas stops running.

 - Removable pan supports Can be taken apart and washed.
-Consider weight and robustness.
+Consider not only the weight but also robustness.